 - prepare a clear and concise portfolio/report in English

-Up to 150 hours of your professional practicum can be accrued by undertaking other suitable engineering activities or in a non-engineering work environment under certain conditions.
-These are educational, professional development or service activities that help to develop your understanding of a particular aspect of the engineering profession.
+Up to 150 hours of your professional practicum may be accrued by undertaking other suitable engineering activities or in a non-engineering work environment under certain conditions.
+These are educational, professional development or service activities that help to develop professional communication, teamwork, and leadership skills.

 So that we can better support you on your Practicum journey, you will be required to register your details and details of when you intend to undertake your professional engineering placement.
 You will receive a welcome email and a link to a Registration Form in our placement portal SoniaOnline.

 SoniaOnline is a one stop placement portal.
 The portal is used to manage all aspects of your one registration with the WIL placement team and your placement(s).
 You can access all the procedural requirements, forms and other useful templates and resources.

 You are encouraged to seek your own placements so that you can follow your interests.
 Look for opportunities everywhere.
 We have multiple resources and services available at UWA, such as the UWA Careers and Employability Centre, to help you build the skills needed to find and secure opportunities.